 Furthering Alexion’s commitment to patients living with atypical-HUS

-Please see full Prescribing Information, including Boxed WARNING regarding serious and life-threatening meningococcal infections/sepsis.
+Please see accompanying full Prescribing Information for ULTOMIRIS, including Boxed WARNING regarding serious and life-threatening or fatal meningococcal infections.

 Learn more at ULTOMIRISHCP.com